Oleksandr004/Oleksandr004/README.md

-# Oleksandr (Sasha) — Fullstack / Frontend Developer
+# Fullstack / Frontend Developer

 In short: Fullstack developer, focusing on practical working solutions for e-commerce and business applications.
 I calmly bring the product from prototype to deployment: frontend (React / Next.js / TypeScript) → backend (NestJS / Express / MongoDB) → Docker → deployment.
 I work to clear deadlines, with documentation and launch instructions.